loda-lang/loda-programs/README.md

 #### maintain

 Run a maintenance for all programs in the [programs/oeis](programs/oeis) folder.
-This checks the correctness of all programs.
-Incorrect programs are removed and correct programs are minimized based on the first 250 terms of the sequence.
+This checks the correctness of all programs in a random order.
+The programs must generate the first 250 terms of the sequence.
+In addition, up to the first 2000 terms are taken into account if the program is correct.
+Incorrect programs are removed and correct programs are minimized (see the `minimize` command).
 In addition, the description of the sequence in the comment of the program is updated to the latest version of the OEIS database.
-The statistics in the [stats](stats) folder and program lists are regenerated.
+The program statistics and program lists are regenerated.

 #### test